kandelsoftware/WebsiteToApp/README.md

 # WebsiteToApp
-Here we will convert out responsive website to an android app with just minimal code using Android studio
+Here we will convert out responsive website to an android app with just minimal code using WebView in Android studio